alex-courtis/way-displays/doc/IPC.md

 An [!!ipc_request](YAML_SCHEMAS.md#ipc_request) must contain one [COMMAND](YAML_SCHEMAS.md#ipc_command).

 Unless stated otherwise, `STATE` and `CFG` will be populated in the response.
+The server will print those for humans and return via `MESSAGES`.

 ### ALL_GET